Higher-Point Correlators in N=4 SYM: Ten-Dimensional Null Polygons: 10d Null Polygons at Integrated Level

-We obtain the interacting polygonal correlator $\intpoly_n$~\eqref{eq:PolygonIntegrated} by integrating over the positions $x_{n+1},\dots,x_{n+\ell}$ of the Lagrangian insertions that appear in the integrands $M_{n,\ell}$ discussed so far.
+We obtain the coupling-dependent polygonal correlator $\intpoly_n$~\eqref{eq:PolygonIntegrated} by integrating over the positions $x_{n+1},\dots,x_{n+\ell}$ of the Lagrangian insertions that appear in the integrands $M_{n,\ell}$ discussed so far.
 Explicitly, up to two loops we have

-In the following, we analyze the interacting polygon correlators, focusing on the particular case of the pentagon at one and two loops.
+In the following, we analyze the coupling-dependent polygon correlators, focusing on the particular case of the pentagon at one and two loops.